Last Updated on November 1, 2023 by Chris

 Here are six reasons to think twice about prepaying for that tank:

 You have to return a completely empty tank.
 When you prepay for the gas, you’re paying for the full tank.
 If you bring it back a quarter full or even 90 percent full, there’s no refund for the gas you left in the tank.
 If you don’t use every last drop, you’re paying for gas you didn’t use.
-Anything more than bringing it back on fumes is free money for them and a higher average price per gallon for you.
+Bringing it back with more than fumes is a higher average price per gallon for you.

 Unfortunately, it’s not uncommon to be erroneously slapped with an automatic fuel-service charge even when you properly refill the tank.
 That’s because “connected car” sensors are notoriously fickle, and often read the tank as being shy a gallon or two even when they have been filled to the brim.
 We always recommend taking a photo with your cell phone of the dashboard, showing both the mileage and fuel level as you return the car.
 Also, take a photo of the fuel receipt from your pre-return fillup.
 Being armed with these proofs is your best protection against getting overcharged.